ubercomrade/esdeg/README.md

                         For more details see https://jaspar.uio.no/ and
                         https://pyjaspar.readthedocs.io/en/latest/index.html
   promoters             Path to promoters in fasta format.
 All promoters have
                         to be with same length.
-After ">" unique gene ID have to be written (>ENSG00000160072::1:1469886-1472284 or
+After the symbol ">" unique gene ID has to be written (>ENSG00000160072::1:1469886-1472284 or
                         >ENSG00000160072)
   output                Name of directory to write output files